Foundations of Psychology

 Stress, Health, and Personality

-- Describe the effects of stress on the body and applicable management techniques.
+- Analyze the effects of stress on the body, as well as any applicable management techniques.

 - Compare the social cognitive and humanistic perspectives on personality.